 Highway 19 East Improvement Project

-The expansion of Highway 19 will be a multi-phase, multi-year project and the work that is being done in 2017 is the first step.
+The expansion of Highway 19 will be a multi-phase, multi-year project.
 The overall plan is to increase Highway 19 to four lanes from Highway 60 to west of the QEII.

-In 2017, a 1.8 kilometre section of Highway 19 west of the QEII adjacent to the airport will be increased to six lanes to provide capacity for future development.
+The project also includes increasing to six lanes, a 1.8 kilometre section of Highway 19 west of the QEII adjacent to the airport to provide capacity for future development.

-Construction is anticipated to begin in spring 2017 and be open to traffic by late fall 2017.
-The improvements will also include new traffic signals and illumination at Leduc Countyís 34th Street (Range Road 252) and the construction of a new intersection at 42nd Street.
+Construction on the East portion began in spring 2017 and is expected to be open to traffic in summer 2019, weather permitting.
+The improvements also included new traffic signals and illumination at Leduc County’s 34th Street (Range Road 252) and the construction of a new intersection at 42nd Street.
 The new traffic signals and additional highway lanes will improve safety at these intersections for current and future traffic volumes.

 To see a map of these closures, click here.